heuristicwondering/convert2BIDS-fMRI/BIDS/De-Identifying DICOMS.md

 9. Click on the value field for **(0008, 0022)** "Acquisition Date".
 Change this to today's date YYYYMMDD.
    + Note that this date format (year, month, day) is preferred because it is compliant with the ISO 8601 international standard for communication of dates. [[5]](#5)[[6]](#6).
+   + The "Acquisition Date" field cannot be changed to "Anonymous" because some software tools require this field to be a valid date.
+   + Today's Date: There are two instances that we're aware of where you might not want to use today's date.
+     1. If you are anonymizing data immediately after the scan is acquired, you will want to choose another fake date.
+     2. If you are acquiring MRI data from participants over multiple sessions, you will want to choose fake dates that represent sessions 1, 2, *etc.*, as many downstream software will identify session numbers by date.

 10. In the top menu bar, click on '*File*' >> '*Save...*'.
 This will pop up a new window with options for saving.
 Open the topmost drop-down menu and select '*Overwrite existing files*'.
     + If anonymizing multiple subjects at once, make sure that '*Write all loaded files*' is selected in the bottom drop down menu.
 If only working with one participant, then the default '*Write only selected files*' should work fine.